Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 • increased severity of other symptoms;

-• the growth of a cosmetic defect in the neck.
+• increase in cosmetic defect in the neck area.

-A rare but most dangerous complication is trauma or rupture of an enlarged venous vessel.
+A rare, but most dangerous complication is injury or rupture of a dilated venous vessel.
 In this case, intense bleeding occurs, requiring emergency medical attention.
-This condition occurs with large (up to 10 cm or more) extensions.
+This condition occurs with large (up to 10 cm or more) dilations.

-Even the smallest phlebectasias serve as a source of improper blood flow, so they can thrombose over time.
-This is dangerous if a blood clot enters the heart, and through its right ventricle - into the pulmonary circulatory system.
-The result is a serious and often fatal condition such as pulmonary embolism.
+Even the smallest phlebectasias serve as a source of improper blood flow, so over time they can thrombose.
+This is dangerous because a blood clot enters the heart, and through its right ventricle into the pulmonary circulatory system.
+The result is such a serious and often fatal condition as pulmonary embolism.

-During childbirth, pressure in the chest cavity increases, which creates an additional load on the dilated vein.
-Therefore, the question of the conduct of the birth process depends on the severity of phlebectasia.
+During childbirth, the pressure in the chest cavity increases, which creates additional stress on the dilated vein.
+Therefore, the question of managing the birth process depends on the severity of phlebectasia.

 A pregnant woman should consult a vascular surgeon.

 You can give birth with this disease in any case.
-Depending on the severity of the pathology, natural childbirth, exclusion of the straining period, anesthesia can be carried out.
+Depending on the severity of the pathology, natural childbirth, exclusion of the period of pushing, and anesthesia can be performed.

-With particularly severe phlebectasia and other concomitant diseases, a caesarean section is indicated.
+In case of particularly severe phlebectasis and other concomitant diseases, a cesarean section is indicated.

-The question of the tactics of childbirth is decided for each woman individually.
+The issue of childbirth tactics is decided for each woman individually.
 If she underwent surgery for this disease in childhood, there are no restrictions for normal childbirth.

-Primary prevention of this disease has not been developed, since it is congenital and its cause has not been established.
-Only general advice on bearing a child is given - a healthy diet, good rest, taking multivitamins for pregnant women.
+Primary prevention for this disease has not been developed since it is congenital and its cause has not been established.
+Only general advice on bearing a child is given - healthy eating, proper rest, taking multivitamins for pregnant women.

-If a child has an operation for this disease, in the future he is carried out annually to ensure the normal course of recovery.
+If a child has had surgery for this disease, he or she will undergo annual surgery thereafter to ensure normal recovery.

-If the surgical intervention was not performed, if the defect is small, it may further decrease or disappear on its own.
-To do this, it is necessary to strengthen the muscles of the neck: massage and physiotherapy exercises are shown.
-Situations that increase intra-abdominal and intrathoracic pressure should be avoided.:
+If no surgical intervention was performed, if the size of the defect is small, it may subsequently shrink or disappear on its own.
+To do this, it is necessary to strengthen the neck muscles: massage and physical therapy are indicated.
+Situations that increase intra-abdominal and intrathoracic pressure should be avoided:

 • intense physical activity.

-A bulge or aneurysm of the carotid artery may be a congenital condition.
+A carotid artery bulge or aneurysm may be a congenital condition.
 It can also be left and right, internal and external, saccular or fusiform.
-Symptoms are manifested not only in the form of bumps, but also a violation of well-being.
-Treatment is just surgery.
+Symptoms manifest themselves not only in the form of a lump, but also in poor health.
+Treatment is only surgery.

-• Due to a number of diseases, even due to stoop, subclavian thrombosis can develop.
-The reasons for its appearance in the artery, vein are very diverse.
-Symptoms are manifested by blueing, pain.
+• Due to a number of diseases, even due to stooping, subclavian thrombosis can develop.
+The reasons for its appearance in an artery or vein are very diverse.
+Symptoms include blueness and pain.
 The acute form requires immediate treatment.

 • Thrombosis of the cerebral sinuses or veins of the meninges can occur spontaneously.
-Symptoms will help you seek help and treatment in a timely manner.
+Symptoms will help you seek timely help and treatment.

 • Jugular vein